Adroiti/docs-for-code-review-tools/Cppcheck/publicAllocationError.md

 ## Description

 Possible leak in public function.
-The pointer `varname` is not deallocated before it is allocated.
+The pointer is not deallocated before it is allocated.

 ## Further Reading